SeleniumHQ/seleniumhq.github.io/docs_source_files/content/webdriver/page_loading_strategy.nl.md

 It is always recommended to stop downloading additional resources (like images, css, js) when the page loading takes lot of time.

+The `document.readyState` property of a document describes the loading state of the current document.
+By default, WebDriver will hold off on responding to a `driver.get()` (or) `driver.navigate().to()` call until the document ready state is `complete`

+In SPA applications (like Angular, react, Ember) once the dynamic content is already loaded (I.e once the pageLoadStrategy status is COMPLETE), clicking on a link or performing some action within the page will not make a new request to the server as the content is dynamically loaded at the client side without a pull page refresh.

+SPA applications can load many views dynamically without any server requests, So pageLoadStrategy will always show `COMPLETE` status until we do a new `driver.get()` and `driver.naviagte().to()`

 WebDriver _pageLoadStrategy_ supports the following values:

 ## normal